 - Stonewall research shows that reduced levels of bullying contribute to improved learning outcomes for the students concerned.

 - By raising awareness of best practice, the Index helps to eliminate discrimination and promote equality of opportunity across all protected characteristics for young people.

-- 39 local authorities took part in the Education Equality Index in 2017.
-This number reflects how committed local authorities are to tackling bullying.
+- 50 local authorities took part in the Education Equality Index in 2016, our largest number ever.
+This increase in numbers reflects how committed local authorities are to tackling bullying.
 Participating will give your local authority unique insight into the work that local authorities from across the nation are doing.